Logeshwaran-KS/Medicinal-Plants-Detection-Using-Machine-Learning/README.md

 </div>

 ### ***Support Vector Machine***
-Support Vector Machine gives the highest perfomance of accuracy 99% among all the other
+Support Vector Machine (SVM) demonstrated the highest performance with an accuracy of 99%, outperforming all other algorithms used in the project.
+Its ability to find the optimal hyperplane that maximizes the margin between different classes makes SVM particularly effective for this classification task.
+This exceptional accuracy highlights SVM's robustness and suitability for complex data patterns.
 ## ***Prediction***
-Real time data can be used for prediction with the help of saved PCA, SC and SVM Model
+Real-time data can be utilized for prediction by leveraging pre-trained models, including Principal Component Analysis (PCA) for dimensionality reduction, StandardScaler (SC) for data normalization, and a Support Vector Machine (SVM) for classification.
+The process begins with the incoming data being preprocessed using the saved StandardScaler to ensure consistency with the training data.
+Next, the data is transformed using the saved PCA model, reducing its dimensionality while retaining the most significant features.
+Finally, the transformed data is fed into the saved SVM model to generate predictions in real-time.
+This approach allows for efficient and accurate predictions on new, unseen data by utilizing the computational efficiency and learned patterns from the pre-trained models.
 ## Contact
 If you have any questions, data requirement, suggestions, or feedback, feel free to contact me: